nrwl/nx-set-shas/README.md

 - [Background](#background)
 - [License](#license)

-**NOTE:** This documentation is for version `2.x.x+` and `3.x.x` which now uses the GitHub API to track successful workflows.
+**NOTE:** This documentation is for version `2.x.x+` which now uses the GitHub API to track successful workflows.
 You can find documentation for version `1.x.x` which used GIT tags [here](https://github.com/nrwl/nx-set-shas/blob/v1/README.md).

 ## Example Usage